The 10 Whitest Cities In California For 2025

 Our particular column of interest here was the number of people who identified as White alone.

-We then calculated the percent of residents that are White.
-The percentages ranked from 86.0% to 0.7%.
+We then calculated the percentage of residents that are White.
+The percentages ranked from 82.1% to 0.5%.

-Finally, we ranked each city based on the percent of White population with a higher score being more White than a lower score.
-Paradise took the distinction of being the most White, while Maywood was the least White city.
-You can download the data here.
+Finally, we ranked each city based on the percentage of White population, with a higher score being more White than a lower score.
+Mill Valley took the distinction of being the most White, while Huron was the least White city.

 Read on for more information on how the cities in California ranked by population of White residents or, for a more general take on diversity in America, head over to our ranking of the most diverse cities in America.